CompuTec/computec-docs/processforce_versioned_docs/version-2.0/user-guide/system-initialization/general-settings/general-tab.md

 The following options are available in the General tab of the CompuTec ProcessForce General Settings.
 These settings control system behavior related to production, scheduling, automation, and user interface visibility within SAP Business One.

-- **Enable standard functionality of SAP Business One's Production menu**: Displays all default SAP Business One production menu entries alongside ProcessForce menus.
+- **Enable standard functionality of SAP Business One's Production menu**: Displays all default SAP Business One production menu entries alongside CompuTec ProcessForce menus.
-- **Enable the standard functionality of the Resources menu**: When enabled, standard SAP Business One resource menu options are visible (excluding the ProcessForce-specific Resource menu).
+- **Enable the standard functionality of the Resources menu**: When enabled, standard SAP Business One resource menu options are visible (excluding the CompuTec ProcessForce-specific Resource menu).
 - **Display on the Gantt chart**: Defines what information appears by default on the Gantt chart task bars.
 Options include Related Resource Code, Resource Remarks, Manufacturing Order Number, Item Code, Planned Quantity, Actual Quantity, Required Date, and Priority.
     :::tip
         Use the Resource Remarks field to add custom text labels to Gantt chart progress bars.